The Neutron Star Outer Crust Equation of State: A Machine Learning approach: Results

-In Figure \ref{comp}(top) we plot the difference between predicted BE using MI-ML algorithm and AME2016 BE data verses proton number $Z$.
+In Figure \ref{comp}(top) we plot the difference between predicted BE using the MIML algorithm (the best stacked machine learning model in our trained model) and AME2016 BE data verses proton number $Z$.
 As mentioned above, Our MIML algorithm is independent of any physics model.
 The only physics input going into this is that a nucleus is characterized by $Z$ and $N$.
 Most mean field theories of nuclear models predicts BE with high errors for very light nuclei and also for heavy nuclei which have a large proton neutron number asymmetry.
 As a result any machine learning algorithm used on top of a physics based model will inherit the drawbacks of the model.
 Our algorithm, being model independent, does not suffer from such weakness and we train and test on the entire data set of AME2016.
-Since we have sufficient experimental data in the regions where physics models do not perform well, our machine learning models prediction shows a very good match with experimental results.
 As can be seen from Figure \ref{comp}(top) our predictions match the actual BE values for all values of $Z$, including those for light, heavy as well as magic nuclei.
 The $\sigma_{\rm rms}$ for light nuclei below $Z<20$ is 505 KeV.
-For nuclei between $20\leq Z \leq 92$ the $\sigma_{\rm rms}$ is 248 KeV while for heavy nuclei $Z>92$ it is 127 KeV. \footnote{ Note that these values are for the entire data set, i.e. it includes training, validation and test sets.
-Hence the error here is lower than the one reported in Table \ref{tab_out} which was for the test set only} Our MIML model performs very well in regions where there are no good physics theories available yet.
-Our model will prove to be very useful in predicting BEs of isotopes of heavy nuclei which are very difficult to produce in lab.
-For \textit{magic nuclei} which have $Z$ or $N$ as $2,8,20,28,50,82,126$ the $\sigma_{\rm rms}$ of our MIML model is 0.024 MeV.
+For nuclei between $20\leq Z \leq 92$ the $\sigma_{\rm rms}$ is 248 KeV while for heavy nuclei $Z>92$ it is 127 KeV \footnote{ Note that these values are for the entire data set, i.e. it includes training, validation and test sets.
+Hence the error here is lower than the one reported in Table \ref{tab_out} which was for the test set only}. {We have also calculated the $\sigma_{\rm rms}$ in the MIML model on different branches of nuclei in Table \ref{tab_rms}.}